mborin88/Rover-Simulator-B/README.md

 Rover-Simulator is the further developement of Rover-Simulator-Zero by Yishi Fu.
 Rover-Simulator is a simulator for sparse robot swarms in hilly nature environments where swarm members communicate via LoRa PHY.
 Where different controllers have been developed to allow the swarm to perform different tasks.
 The tasks the rover can perform are:
-* Line Sweep - rovers traverse across a map keeping a line.
+* Line Sweep - Rovers traverse across a map keeping a line.

-* Advancced Line Sweep - further developement of line sweep where each rover follows a pre-determined path by the user.
+* Advanced Line Sweep - Further developement of line sweep where each rover follows a pre-determined path by the user.

-* Adaptive Sampling - (ADD DETAILS HERE LATER)
+* Adaptive Sampling - Rovers take optimal measurments of the land using an efficient method to reduce total number of samples taken.

 ## Downloading and Running Rover-Simulator
 The standard way of downloading Rover-Simulator is by downloaidng the development sources via Git.